-The assembly point should be located far enough away from the building to afford protection from heat and smoke in a fire situation but not so far away as to discourage people from using it.
+Photo 14 The assembly point should be located far enough away from the building to afford protection from heat and smoke in a fire situation but not so far away as to discourage people from using it.
 Fire assembly points should be in positions that do not put staff, visitors and users of the building at risk from emergency vehicles responding to the incident, or from general/other traffic in the vicinity.
 Therefore, the assembly point should be located away from and off the vehicle access routes leading to the building.
 Ideally the assembly points should be located so as not to require the crossing of a road or movement through trafficked areas.
 The assembly points should be a temporary gathering area where it can be immediately determined if everyone is out of the building.
 Appropriate decisions should be made with regard to continuance of use for longer durations.
-This is particularly useful in the event of a 'partial' or 'full evacuation' of the residential areas by the Fire Service using the evacuation and alert system

-6. Fire loss experience

-6.1.
-Has there been any incidents involving fire which has resulted in loss/damage/affected resident safety?

-Following discussions with HCC representatives, there has been approximately 6 incidents all of which have been refuge chute fire in the last 12 months.

-7. Relevant fire safety legislation

-Regulatory Reform (Fire Safety) Order 2005

-The Fire Safety Act 2021

-The Fire Safety (England) Regulations 2022

-Health and Safety at Work etc Act 1974 (Sections 2,3 & 4)

-Housing Act 2004 & Housing and Planning Act 2016

-References and supporting guidance is detailed at the end of the report.
+This is particularly useful in the event of a 'partial' or 'full evacuation' of the residential areas by the Fire Service using the evacuation and alert system 6.
+Fire loss experience 6.1.
+Has there been any incidents involving fire which has resulted in loss/ damage/affected resident safety?
+Following discussions with HCC representatives, there has been approximately 4 incidents all of which have been refuge chute fires in the last 12 months.
+7. Relevant fire safety legislation Regulatory Reform (Fire Safety) Order 2005 The Fire Safety Act 2021 The Fire Safety (England) Regulations 2022 Health and Safety at Work etc Act 1974 (Sections 2,3 & 4) Housing Act 2004 & Housing and Planning Act 2016 References and supporting guidance is detailed at the end of the report.
 7.1.
 The above legislation is enforced by:

 The Local Authority Fire & Rescue Service - Humberside Fire and Rescue Service (HFRS).
 7.2.
 Are there any notices in force applicable to the building - Alterations / Enforcement / Prohibition?

-8. Electrical sources of ignition
+None.

-Communal Areas
+Communal Areas 100% 8.1.

-8.1.
 Are fixed installations periodically inspected and tested?

-Electrical testing and maintenance of the hard wiring of the building has recently been completed by Kingston Works Limited (KWL), it was confirmed that all EICR reports for the building are held by electronically by nominated HCC representatives.
+Electrical testing and maintenance of the hard wiring of the building has recently been completed by Kingston Works Limited (KWL), it was confirmed that all EICR reports for the building are held be electronically by nominated HCC representatives.
 It was also confirmed that there is an EICR programme in place and legal action procedure implemented for any customers who are not providing access.
-Samples taken within communal areas (expiry 09/2022) gave satisfactory test frequencies.
+Samples taken within communal areas (expiry 10/2024) gave satisfactory test frequencies.
 8.2.
 Are Electrical Installation Condition Report (EICR) labels displayed to indicate the date of the most recent periodic inspection and the date of the next 5-year periodic inspection?

-ESU's sampled gave mixed evidence of appropriate labelling to meet BS 7671: 2018 Chapter 51 Regulation 514.12.1 (18th Edition); some ESU's labels detailed the most recent date of test but none displayed the date of the next 5 - year inspection with the majority displaying N/A. There was a large number of ESU's not displaying labels at all.
+ESU's sampled gave mixed evidence of appropriate labelling to meet BS 7671: 2018 Chapter 51 Regulation 514.12.1 (18th Edition); some ESU's labels detailed the most recent date of test and date of the next 5 - year inspection although many were displaying N/A.

-8.3.
-Have all 'C' deficiencies been completed within allocated timeframes?
+Photo 15 Photo 16 8.3.
+Have all 'C' deficiencies been are completed within allocated timeframes?
 It was confirmed that all 'C' deficiencies are allocated to KWL for completion.
 8.4.
 Is portable appliance testing carried out: